ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 ```

 Perl and Python execute so quickly that I am not even able to perceive a period
 in which their interpreters are actively running.
-Compare that Mellifera where
+Compare that to Mellifera
-it takes almost a tenth of a second to print "hello world" on a fairly powerful
+where it takes almost a tenth of a second to print "hello world" on a fairly
-machine.
+powerful machine.
 That Mellifera startup and execution time is a huge red flag!
-And it
-gets even worse with larger programs containing more compute-heavy operations.
+And it gets even worse with larger programs containing more compute-heavy
-Consider the example word counting program featured in the Mellifera project
+operations.
+Consider the example word counting program featured in the
-README.
-Executing this program on a relatively small input is over 250x slower
+Mellifera project README.
+Executing this program on a relatively small input is
-than running a similar command builtin from programs strung together in Shell.
+over 250x slower than running a similar command builtin from programs strung
+together in Shell.

 ```sh
 $ curl -s https://www.gutenberg.org/files/71/71-0.txt >gutenberg-71.txt